A New Puppy to Comfort Princess Aiko

 Separation, death and tears make all part of life and reality – but so do new friends, marking the beginning of life and laughter.
 Playing with her new puppy, Princess Aiko is now experiencing this lighter side of life.
 Goodbye, faithful Mari – and welcome, little Yuri!

-On this page you will find a video of the crown prince’s family with the little dog.Filed under Japanese Royals
+On this page you will find a video of the crown prince’s family with the little dog.Filed under Japan

-Tagged Animals, Crown Prince Naruhito, Crown Princess Masako, Pets, Princess Aiko.
+Tagged Animals, Crown Prince Naruhito of Japan, Crown Princess Masako of Japan, Pets, Princess Aiko of Japan.